 Along with planting evergreens and deciduous trees, shrubs are an essential part of windbreak design.
 Because they provide another layer of protection from the harsh winter winds, consider using these shrubs in your windbreak to maximize the protection available to you in every season.

-Consider using Black Lace or Black Beauty elderberries for a little different appearance, rather than the green foliage with white flowers found in the York Elderberry, these have purple foliage with pink flowers.
-Best planted in zones 3-9, elderberry will provide you with tasty fruits and become an integral part of your windbreak.
+Consider using Black Lace Elderberries (Sambucus nigra 'Eva') for a little bit of a different appearance, rather than the green foliage with white flowers found in the York Elderberry, these have purple foliage with pink flowers.
+Best planted in zones 3-9, Elderberry will provide you with tasty fruits and become an integral part of your windbreak.

 Fall color ranges from yellow to orange to red, depending upon a multitude of environmental conditions.
 Known to thrive in zones 4-9, hazelnut will provide you with years of protection and edible fruits in your windbreak.

 With branches ranging in colors from bright red to yellow to grey, dogwoods provide winter interest and color in a windbreak.
 Flowers appear in the spring, and in the fall can range in color from yellow to bright red.

-Nanking cherry does require cross pollination to produce fruits, so be sure to plant more than one in your windbreak.
+Nanking cherry does require cross-pollination to produce fruits, so be sure to plant more than one in your windbreak.
 A hardy plant that will thrive in zones 2-6, Nanking cherry makes a strong addition to your windbreak that will tolerate most conditions.

-Common lilac is known for its beautiful spring flowers and the fragrance that goes along with them.
-Growing to approximately 10 feet tall by 8 feet wide, it is a great plant to use in your windbreaks not only because of it's beauty, but because it is hardy and adaptable.
+The common lilacs are known for their beautiful spring flowers and the fragrance that goes along with them.
+Growing to approximately 10 feet tall by 8 feet wide, these plants earn their way onto our list of best shrubs for windbreak not only because of their beauty but because they are hardy and adaptable.